Preventing the Flu

 Influenza (also called “the flu”) is a viral infection in the nose, throat and lungs.
 It is estimated that influenza causes approximately 12,200 hospitalizations and 3,500 deaths in Canada each year.

 The flu may cause fever, cough, sore throat, a runny or stuffy nose, headache, muscle aches and tiredness.
-Most people feel better after 1 or 2 weeks, but for some people, the flu leads to serious diseases, such as pneumonia.
-The influenza vaccine can help protect you from getting the flu.
+Most people feel better after 1 or 2 weeks, but for some people, the flu leads to serious diseases, such as pneumonia, and even death.

 Should I get the flu vaccine?

-Yes.
 All persons who are 6 months of age or older should get the flu vaccine as long as there are no contraindications.

 The following people should contact their healthcare provider before getting the flu shot: